 When a man reaches an age of maturity they are gifted with the title of Distinguished, an honorable title?
 When they are in May-December relationships they are cheered and patted on the back by society, praised for capturing a good-looking acquisition and is often observed as the “norm” for older men in mid-life crisis (that was a dagger being thrown, if you didn’t recognize it, lol).
 But when mature women are engaged in May-December relationships they are termed Cougars and society is eagerly awaiting and betting to see how long this will last.
 The term Cougar isn’t complimentary.
 When I think of a cougar, I imagine an animal that is on the prowl for weak, vulnerable prey.
 This term is not something that I would aspire to or desire to be called or labeled.

 This is an opportunity for open dialogue.
 I cherish my relations with my younger Queens.
 This Water Cooler Conversation has little to do with Us vs. Them.
 It is more to the point of a forgotten, invisible treasure that is struggling to be seen, heard, valued and respected.
 This is more to the point of the difficulties that we face to transition into this new Generation X culture without loosing our identity, uniqueness and the grace of our new-found coming into ourselves.
 Thank you, T. Marie for penning and drilling into me the analogy of the eagle.
-I choose not to fit in, for I am an eagle, that relishes and cherishes in soaring high above the rest but when you clip my wings to box me in because you are unsure of my purpose, you lose the opportunity for me to show you just how high you can go and to show you the visuals from heights that you have never imagined or fathomed before.
+I choose not to fit in, for I am an eagle, that relish and cherish in soaring high above the rest but when you clip my wings to box me in because you are unsure of my purpose, you lose the opportunity for me to show you just how high you can go and to show you the visuals from heights that you have never imagined or fathomed before.
 The beauty and magnificence of eagles is to see the effortlessness of their soar as they glide through the heavens and the majestic spread of their wings.
 I am a woman of age, grace, and dignity.
-I no longer need to roar to be heard but, I whisper to draw you into my temple of serenity, tranquility, beauty, and peace.
+I no longer need to roar to be heard, but I whisper to draw you into my temple of serenity, tranquility, beauty, and peace.

 Peace and Blessings,